MarinBernard/cvc/README.md

 The alias may be used with 1 or 2 parameters:
 1. `<FullName>` (mandatory) defines the full name of a character.
 2. `<ShortName>` (optional) defines the short form of a character's name.
+The alias may be specified several times to register several characters.
 #### Rendering with 1 parameter
 ```
 +CHARACTER=<FullName>